 I Have a Proposition to Make

 I avoided stares.
-The diner was crowded for lunch, and that made me more anxious to leave.
+The diner was crowded for lunch and it made me more anxious to leave.
 I stared at the lone clock hanging on the dull yellow wall, watching the second hand move.
 Waiting for my date, I wondered how long I could get him to leave.

-Precisely two minutes and fourteen seconds after I took my seat, Edward Cullen appeared in front of me, gracefully sliding in my booth.
-He looked at me as his right hand raked over his hair.
-"So..."
+Precisely two minutes and fourteen seconds after I took my seat, Edward Cullen appeared in front of me, gracefully sliding into my booth.
+He looked at me passively as his right hand raked over his hair, "So..."

 I stared at him blankly.